mattmccormick/docs/changecraigslist_email_md.md

 # Changing Your Craigslist Email Address

 The following steps will show you how to change the email associated with your Craigslist account.
+Please note that Craigslist will only let you change the email once every 30 days.
 1. Sign in to Craigslist
 2. Click "My Account" on the left panel
 ![](email change2.jpg)<br>